being mother and daughter, Grantsville's Connie and Cristy Durfee

 CA. The 14-year-old plans to start work with her their guide

-dog this fall.
+dog for the blind this fall.

 Durfee said, "Cristy and I have both always loved dogs.